ZIP+4 Code™ Lookup, Get the Last 4 Digits of 9-Digit ZIP Codes

 - Using ZIP+4 Codes gets your mail there faster and more accurately.

-If you want to try it on a single address, you can now use our single address verification tool.
-Our blindingly fast USPS address verification API provides the appropriate ZIP+4 Code for every address we process.
-Go ahead and perform some postal address verification.
+If you want to try it on a single address, you can now use our Single Address Verification Tool.
+Our blindingly fast US Address Verification API provides the appropriate ZIP+4 Code for every address we process.

 Or you could call us instead if you'd rather talk to an actual person.
 (We'd offer a fake person, but we don't have one of those on staff.)
 Either way, we can help you ZIP your address and ZIP it well.